Packy Naughton: St. Louis Cardinals

 On March 21, 2022, Naughton was claimed off waivers by the St. Louis Cardinals and joined the club's 40-man roster.
-He was assigned to the Memphis Redbirds of the Triple-A International League to begin the 2022 season.
-Naughton made his debut with the big league club on April 26, 2022, and pitched 1 1/3 scoreless innings against the New York Mets in a 0–3 loss.
-Naughton made 26 appearances for the Cardinals, logging a 4.78 ERA with 31 strikeouts and 1 save in 32.0 innings pitched.
+He was assigned to the Memphis Redbirds of the Triple-A International League to begin the regular season.
+Naughton made his debut with the big league club on April 26, and pitched 1 1/3 scoreless innings against the New York Mets in an 0–3 loss.
+Naughton made 26 appearances for the Cardinals, logging a 4.78 ERA with 31 strikeouts and one save over 32 innings pitched.

 Naughton made the Cardinals' Opening Day roster in 2023, as part of the team's bullpen.
-He made 4 scoreless appearances for St. Louis before leaving an outing against the Milwaukee Brewers on April 8 with an injury.
+He made four scoreless appearances for St. Louis before leaving an outing against the Milwaukee Brewers on April 8 with an injury.
 He was placed on the 60-day injured list on May 17 with a left forearm strain.
 On June 28, Naughton underwent season–ending surgery to repair the flexor tendon in his left elbow.
 On November 14, Naughton was removed from the 40–man roster and sent outright to Triple-A Memphis.

 Naughton made 15 rehab appearances for Memphis, the Single–A Palm Beach Cardinals, and the rookie–level Florida Complex League Cardinals in 2024.
 In July 2024, Naughton underwent ulnar collateral ligament reconstruction surgery, having also re–tore the flexor tendon he tore in 2023.
 On March 28, 2025, Naughton was placed on the full-season injured list, ending his season without appearing in a game.

+On April 9, 2026, Naughton was placed on the injured list after departing a contest for Memphis with an apparent elbow injury.
+In three total appearances for the Redbirds, he had logged a 1–0 record and 3.86 ERA with three strikeouts across 2 1/3 innings pitched.
+On July 20, Naughton announced his retirement from professional baseball on his Instagram page.